Mental Health and Wellbeing

 When we think of coronavirus (also known as COVID-19) we immediately think of physical health.
 However, it's important to also consider the impact that this could have on our thoughts and emotions, alongside our overall mental health and wellbeing.

 Suicide.
 Don't hide it.
 Talk about it.
 If you are feeling suicidal or you are worried about someone else, help is available.
 Speak to someone you can trust, or call a helpline.

 It is important that children and young people feel they can speak about their emotional wellbeing and mental health openly, and know where they can get help if necessary.
 We have different resources for children and young people, parents and carers, and staff.

 A whole range of courses exist on various topics relating to mental health and wellbeing, available to the public, staff and volunteers.

 Find out about the different campaigns to raise awareness of mental health and wellbeing, tackle stigma and discrimination, and to bring about change.

-A new Mental Health and Wellbeing Strategy is being developed for Perth and Kinross.
+A new Mental Health and Wellbeing Action Plan has been developed for Perth and Kinross.
 This will direct services towards new ways of working to ensure people get the support they need at the right time.